 More articles Tuesday 12 August 2014 10:00am

-He joked that perhaps comic writer Stan Lee had been his biggest literary influence, sparking his interest in creating interesting characters through comics such as the Avengers and the Fantastic Four, and cited Boromir and Saruman from Tolkien’s Lord of the Rings as some of his favourite fictional characters because of the moral challenges they face.
+He joked that his biggest literary influence was, perhaps, comic writer Stan Lee who’d been responsible for sparking his interest in creating fascinating characters through comics such as the Avengers and the Fantastic Four.
+He also cited Boromir and Saruman from Tolkien’s Lord of the Rings as some of his favourite fictional characters because of the moral challenges they face.

 Perhaps the biggest revelation of the evening was that some of Martin’s female fans have asked him to include more explicit gay sex scenes in his writing.
-When asked why the Game of Thrones TV series was more explicit than his books he explained that because he writes from a ‘viewpoint’ perspective readers are restricted to seeing only what the character he is writing as at the time sees.
-He noted that "a television show doesn't have those limitations” and went on to say “Will that change?
-It might.
-I've had letters from fans who want me to present particularly an explicit male sex scene – most of the letters come from women."
+When asked why the Game of Thrones TV series was more explicit than his books he explained that, because he writes from a ‘viewpoint’ perspective, readers are restricted to seeing only what the character he is writing as at the time sees.